In this article:

 Unlike HECM loans, there’s no single rulebook here, which is why reviewing the loan documents matters so much with proprietary reverse mortgages.
 While HECM reverse mortgages include specific, federally defined protections for eligible non-borrowing spouses, proprietary reverse mortgages often work differently.

-Proprietary reverse mortgages are not insured by the Federal Housing Administration (FHA) and are not governed by HUD’s non-borrowing spouse protections.
+Proprietary reverse mortgages are not insured by the FHA and are not governed by HUD’s non-borrowing spouse protections.
 Instead, each lender establishes its own policies regarding non-borrowing spouses.

 In plain terms, this is what it means for non-borrowing spouses: